-Parents are willing to pay good money for their children’s educations.
+Parents are willing to pay good money for their children’s education.
 You can easily earn $20 for an hour session.

-Lots of times, you’ll just be helping out with homework assignments, test preparation, and things like that.
-If you’re good at a certain subject and you’ve already taken these classes, this should be a pretty easy job for you.
+just be helping out with homework assignments, test preparation, and things like that.
+If you’re good at a certain subject and have already taken these classes, this should be a pretty easy job for you.

 Students aren’t the only ones that need tutoring.

 Lots of adults have trouble using electronics.
 Whether it’s a new iPhone, tablet, or computer, some adults can’t figure out basic functions for new technology.

 If you’re like most kids, using a smartphone or computer will be second nature to you.
 Explaining how to take pictures, make calls, send messages, and things like that will be easy for you to teach.